AguaClara/SWOT/AguaClara Water Treatment Plant Design/Fluids Review/Fluids_Review_Design.md

 $$Q = \bar v A$$

-**Note:** The line above the $v$ is called 'bar,' and represents an average.
+**Note:** The line above the $v$ is called a 'bar,' and represents an average.
 Any variable can have a bar.
 In this case, we are adding the bar to velocity $v$, turning it into average velocity $\bar v$.
 This variable is pronounced 'v bar.'

 In CEE 4540, we deal primarily with flow through pipes.
 For a circular pipe, $A = \pi r^2$.
 Substituting diameter in for radius, $r = \frac{D}{2}$, we get $A = \frac{\pi D^2}{4}$.
 You will often see this form of the continuity equation being used to relate the flow rate in a pipe to the fluid velocity and pipe diameter: